Domanoc/Combat-Data-Core-Mod/docs/ModFramework/ModCompatibilityTesting.md

 Excluding my own mod "Combat Data Core" This mod has an update planned with full ModFramework support and thus excluded

 4 Mods failed the tests.
-1 Mod faild even without the ModFramework.
+1 Mod failed even without the ModFramework.
 All failed mods where fix with minimal edits and then passed all tests.
 ### Failed mods:
 - Magic Wand (example mod)